 |Produces individual work tasks and products.||Produces collective work outcomes.|

-Teamwork is definitely easier when there are clear definitions of “team” and clarity about what constitutes an “effective” team, but what matters is not so much how these are defined as that they are defined and planned-for, so that team members know the targets and how they are to be realised.
-Katzenbach and Smith’s definition is helpful:
+Teamwork is definitely easier when there are clear definitions of “team” and clarity about what constitutes an “effective team”, so that team members know the targets and how they are to be realised.
+Katzenbach and Smith’s definition provides helpful starting-points:

 A small number of people who are committed to a common, team-specific purpose, possess complementary skills, share a common approach, systematically monitor and improve their collective performance and whose collective outputs combined, exceed those possible from the sum of the individual parts.

 Large numbers of people may have trouble interacting constructively.
-Ten people, for example, are far more likely than thirty to successfully work through their personal, functional, and hierarchical differences to function as a team.
+Six to ten people for example, are more likely than thirty to work successfully through their personal, functional, and role differences to function as a team.
 “Small number” is intended as a pragmatic guide:

 Can you convene easily and frequently?

-- Can team members communicate with all other members easily and frequently?
+- Can members communicate with all other members easily and frequently?
+Do they?

-- Are your discussions open and constructive, fully and equally engaging all members?
+- Are discussions open and constructive, fully and equally engaging all members?

 - Does each member understand the others’ roles and skills?